7J-8N

 10. Prefix 8M was exceptionally used only twice, to align a suffix among three stations for a same event.

-11. 8N — Special Event Stations, originally under either of two conditions
+11. 8N — Special Event (originally under either of two conditions) and ARISS School Contact

 Foreigners Operable

-Before the appearance of the 8N prefix, we had 8J1WJ and 8J3ITU as foreigners operable special event stations.
+Before the first ever appearance of an 8N prefix in 8N1WCY in 1983, we had 8J1WJ and 8J3ITU as foreigners operable special event stations.

-After the clearing away of the difference between 8J and 8N, 8J2AI is becoming foreigners operable in 2005.
+After the clearing away of the difference between 8J and 8N, 8J2AI became foreigners operable in 2005.
 In addition, 8J1XPO in 1985 was also a foreigners operable even its 8J prefix.

 In Okinawa